chalmagean/rspec-mocks/README.md

 ## Test Spies

 Verifies the given object received the expected message during the course of the test.
+For a message to be verified, the given object must be setup to spy on it, either by having it explicitly stubbed or by being defined as a `spy`.

 Stubbing and verifying messages received in this way implements the Test Spy pattern.